-So, in its New Work/Artist Development activity for 2010-11 and 2011-12, NTW proposes for discussion the following approaches:
+So, in its New Work/Artist Development activity for 2010-11 and 2011-12, NTW will trial the following approaches:

 Digital Introductions.
 As a company with a strong digital focus and a wide geographical remit, it makes sense for artists to register with NTW through its online community.
 Any artist wanting to bring their work to NTW's attention will be encouraged to register with NTW's online network, create a basic profile, and join an appropriate online group (currently writers, actors or creatives).
 Having registered, the artist will then be able to submit a work sample in any digital form (including a link) to NTW.
-NTW will guarantee to assess a selection of work up to one fulllength script (or equivalent samples) or half an hour of video or sound material.
-NTW will acknowledge the sample and give a response to the work, though not a traditional 'script report' (i.e.we will focus on future potential for the artist at NTW rather than general notes on the work).
-All newly submitted work will discussed at a monthly company meeting.
+NTW will guarantee to assess a selection of work up to one full-length script (or equivalent samples) or half an hour of video or sound material.
+NTW will acknowledge the sample and give a response to the work, though not a traditional 'script report' (i.e.the response will focus on future potential for the artist at NTW rather than general notes on the work).
+All newly submitted work will discussed at a monthly NTW artistic meeting.
 Comments on submissions will be kept on a separate company database, not linked to the social network.
-Assessment will be done by NTW staff or by artists working for NTW (e.g. a writer on commission with NTW may be paid a fee to read and assess a batch of scripts).
+Assessment will be done by NTW staff or by artists/qualified individuals working with NTW (e.g. a writer on commission with NTW may be paid a fee to read and assess a batch of scripts).
+NTW will honour artist confidentiality at all times, and the online registration process will not involve any artist having to share work publicly if they don't want to.
+We will accept submissions from artists and writers internationally, but will always be clear about our focus on Welsh theatre and Wales-based theatre practitioners.

 Idea Proposals.
 Where writers, directors or other theatre artists have a specific idea that they want to propose to NTW for development, they should also register online if they have not already done so.
 They should then send a message attaching an outline of the idea.
 The artistic director will designate one of NTW's staff or artists to review it.
 If the idea is one which NTW may want to pursue an initial meeting (real or virtual) will be arranged, followed by R and D, etc if appropriate.
-If the idea is not one that NTW wishes to pursue, it will nonetheless be brought to the monthly company meeting and included in the artists' database.
+If the idea is not one that NTW wishes to pursue, it will nonetheless be brought to the monthly artistic meeting and included in the artists' database.
 Artists may submit as many ideas as they want, although there may be times when NTW asks for a time gap between proposals.

 Research Opportunities.
-Where there is an idea that NTW wants to explore further, or an artist that NTW wants to suggest a project to, an initial meeting will be set up with the Artistic Director or appropriate staff member, with the goal of identifying an appropriate exploratory stage.
+Where there is an idea that NTW wants to explore further, or an artist that NTW wants to suggest a project to, an initial meeting will be set up with the Artistic Director or relevant staff member, with the goal of identifying an appropriate exploratory stage.
 This may involve a period of practical research, some initial writing (a seed commission), or some 'studio time' (at any appropriate location).
 Where possible such work will be 'blogged' or otherwise shared online, keeping the R and D process as open and public as possible and benefiting from wider community input.
 At the end of the R and D process, NTW will decide whether to take the project to the next stage.